 Williamstown real estate is some of the most expensive in West Virginia, although Williamstown house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Williamstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williamstown is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Williamstown who work in sales jobs (15.16%), office and administrative support (11.50%), and healthcare (10.37%).

 Of important note, Williamstown is also a city of artists.
 Williamstown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Williamstown’s character.